Longshore Workers' Compensation

 Certain workers are protected by two Federal Statutes: the Longshore and Harborworkers Compensation Act (LHWCA) and the Defense Base Act (DBA).

 The LHWCA protects those individuals who work on or near the waterfront in the maritime industry who are not seaman.
 Typically workers who are protected under this Act include workers who load and unload vessels as well as those workers who build or repair vessels.
 Another group of worker who is protected under LHWCA include are those who work at the stores on military bases such as the commissary at the Naval Air Station.
+One of the unique features of a Longshore claim is the concept of scheduled versus non-scehduled injuries.
+Scheduled injuries are considered less serious and are assigned a certain number of weeks depending on the specific body part that is affected.

 The DBA protects workers who work as contractors (usually for the military) in remote locations.
 An example of this type of worker may include a person who operates a drone for the military in the Middle East.
 This worker is typically assisting the military in a combat role but are not part of the military.